eth-cscs/dynamic-resource-provisioning/README.md

 ## Requirements

+  * Python 3
+  * Ansible 2.x.x
+  * python-hostlist

-### Install Ansible and python packages without root acccess
+### Install recent Ansible and python packages without root acccess

 DSRP requires a quite recent version of Ansible installed on the HPC system's login nodes.
 In case your version of Ansible is too old (<2.x.x), it is